SoftlySplinter/SCIENCE/md/SEM2220/01-introduction.md

 Top 25 ranked apps in 2012 take 15% of all revenue.
 Only 2% of App Store newcomers get into the top 250 apps.

 Free apps are becoming more of a norm, especially with the saturation of android.

+### Mobile Network Operators

+Revenues are decreasing due to over-the-top services (i.e. using online services over SMS or phone calls).

+Operators will push, via their shop sales-assistant commission, those devices they gain the biggest discounts on.

+High profile phones promoted, often Android.

+Apple disrupts this model due to a locked mindshare.

+Psychological hook of "cheap" contract phones.
+Free now, pay later ideology.

+Billing relationship with the customer.
+Paying for things using your mobile account rather than via a bank account (directly).
+Small transaction fee for this service to generate revenue.

+* 48% of the world's population do not have a bank account.

+Something for the future, not quite so prevalent at the moment.

+### Rich Communication Service

+Threat of over the top (OTT) services such as Skype.
+Quality of service is currently an issue here, but voice call is growing very slowly (13% in 2008 to 4% 2012).

+GSMA responded by developing a Rich Communication Service specification.
+Only aimed at long term evolution (LTE) networks (4G).
+Aims to provide this as a universal service.
+17 different implementations by MNOs including AT&T, Telefonica, Verizon and Verdafon.

+### Device Vendors (OEMs)

+Nokia sales falling.
+Haven't kept up with the trends.

+Samsung now the major player.
+Mainly due to their adoption of Android.

+Apple improving with mobiles.

+RIM/Blackberry are focusing on development.

+Building an Android smartphone involves:

+* Choosing an OS.
+* OEMs design phone (HW, UX, required changes to the Android OS UX) plus apps to include.
+* Marketing.
+* Negotiations with MNOs to arrange bulk discounts.
+* Production test units sent to MNOs, app developers and Google.
+* Phone is shipped to MNOs and independent stores
+* MNOs customise with their own apps.
+* Sales to public plus marketing.

+Can also go down the stock phone route.

+Inception to market is approximately around 6 months when based on an existing OS.

+Apple is a little easier to to the locked-in syndrome.

+### Types of Phone

+* Basic Phones
+  * Call and SMS support only.
+* Feature Phones
+  * No touch screen
+  * Browser becoming standardised.
+* Smart Phones
+  * Definition changes year-on-year.
+  * Expectations change a lot.
+  * More sensors and technology.
+* Phablets
+  * Large smartphones.
+* Tablets
+  * Same functionality as smartphones, often without SIM.
+* Slates
+  * Large tablets.
+* Non-phone devices
+  * iPod touch
+  * eBook readers
+  * Google Glass
+  * Watches like the Apple Pebble.
+  * Rely on bluetooth or similar.

+### Operating System Vendors

+Android leading market player.

+iOS popular.

+Symbian (dead now) and Blackberry not doing well.

+Windows Phone a late starter.

+### Android Fragmentation

+There are 24 listed Android device manufacturers but at least 259 different device models currently on sale.

+Lots of different screen sizes, resolutions, hardware capability, etc.

+There is only one manufacturer for Apple products.

+Version 4.1+ *Jelly Bean* most prevalent, but versions 4.0, 3.0 and 2.3 are still a large market share.

+Security problems, most malware attacks on Android.

+iOS is mostly all the same version.
+However, companies often prescribe a 2-3 purchase cycle.
+Corporate world might need to take into account older versions.

+Google allow fragmentation to make Android more interesting to OEMs, However this can get in the way of updates.

+Webkit configuration varies; browser fragmentation.

+Tried to stop fragmentation in version 3, but this lead to new forks.
+So this has been re-introduced in version 4.

+### Fragmentation and Differentiation

+Differentiation gives a unique selling point (USP) for vendors.
+Sticking with the same model.

+Fragmentation leads to security issues and makes the OS more complex to handle screen sizes, etc. More testing needed.
+Therefore increased cost.

+### Windows Phone 8

+Microsoft and Nokia.
+A closed environment (or "walled garden").

+No fragmentation/differentiation.
+Very few OEMs interested.

+### How to join the OS game?

+Buy into it.

+Web as OS platform.
+Firefox OS is trying hard with cheap alternatives.
+HTML5, JS, CSS3 and APIs to access hardware.

+Very fragmented, depending on rendering engine.

+### Mobile Webkits are not always the same

+Can be configured differently.
+Must be careful with mobile websites.

+Depends on location too (UC Browser more popular than Android in Asia).

+### Proxy versus full browsers.

+Opera mini, for example.

+* HTTP request (encrypted)
+* Proxy Server
+  * Target HTTP Server resources
+  * Renders page
+  * Compresses into an image map
+* Image map returned to Opera mini (encrypted).

+Cheaper and faster over a slow network.
+Very popular in certain developing countries with low bandwidth.

+Cheap in terms in processing too.

+JS is handled by the proxy server.
+Not always perfect and may not be enabled.

+### Content Providers

+App Stores

+* Apple App Store is a walled garden.
+70% developer revenue.
+* Google Play.
+70% developer revenue.
+* Amazon Android Appstore.
+* Others (apk) security issues with this.

 ## Objective-C